Việt Nam Quang Phục Hội: Attacks

-Châu knew that he would need results to sustain the momentum of the financial and political aid from his Chinese supporters.
+Phan knew that he would need results to sustain the momentum of the financial and political aid from his Chinese supporters.
 So he made plans for attacks inside Vietnam.
 With only a token in-country organisation, they were initially only able to engage in rhetoric, passing death sentences on the Governor-General of French Indochina Albert Sarraut, and on the collaborator mandarin Hoàng Cao Khải, known for his hand in the demise of the leading Cần Vương revolutionary leader Phan Đình Phùng.
-Châu sent small teams into the three regions of Vietnam on assassination missions, attempting to perpetrate killings like that of the Japanese colonial official Itō Hirobumi by Korean nationalists.
+Phan sent small teams into the three regions of Vietnam on assassination missions, attempting to perpetrate killings like that of the Japanese colonial official Itō Hirobumi by Korean nationalists.
 The first plot, to kill Sarraut in November 1912, failed.
 Later on 13 April 1913, they killed Nguyen Duy Han, the governor of Thái Bình Province.
 Two weeks later, they blew up two French colonels at the Hotel Hanoi.

 However, the publicity and momentum caused by the attacks were outweighed by the French response.
 The authorities rounded up 254 people, executing seven and imprisoning 54.
 These decimated the organisation inside Vietnam.
 The French responded by pressuring China to clamp down on the group inside Chinese territory.
 By this time, the bonds were no longer generating much revenue and Chinese support and interest was beginning to dwindle.